FeelsDEX/feels/docs/300_launch_sequence.md

 3. Creates new SPL token with 6 decimals
 4. Mints entire supply (1,000,000,000 tokens) to escrow
 5. Creates Metaplex metadata
-6. Does NOT revoke mint/freeze authorities (deferred to market initialization)
+6. Mint and freeze authorities initially set to creator (revoked during market initialization)
 7. Transfers mint fee from creator to escrow (held until market success or expiration)
 8. Initializes PreLaunchEscrow state with token mint info
 9. Creates ProtocolToken registry entry marking creator as authorized market launcher

-## Step 3: Initialize Pool
+## Step 3: Initialize Market

-Create a new trading pool pairing the protocol token with FeelsSOL.
+Create a new trading market pairing the protocol token with FeelsSOL.
 Only the token creator can perform this step.

-### Instruction: `initialize_pool`
+### Instruction: `initialize_market`

 Parameters (InitializeMarketParams):
 - `base_fee_bps: u16` - Trading fee in basis points (e.g., 30 = 0.3%)